FreehandBlock51/OSFA/CONTRIBUTING.md

 ## Feature Requests

 If you have a new feature you would like to add to the repository, first check if that feature has already been created.
 If it hasn't, create an issue with the `enhancement` (or `documentation` if applicable) tag.
-It should contain the following:
+If you have already completed the next step, you can create a pull request in this format instead of an issue.
+In both cases, it should contain the following:
  * A title containing the name of the feature
  * A brief discription of the feature.
 If you want to add a command, include the command's syntax (eg: `foo [bar]`)